riha/BtsMsiLib/README.md

 Library to create and pack resources in to BizTalk Server specific MSI files.

 ## Get started ##
-Use NuGet to download the BtsMsiLib [todo: add link] package.
+Use NuGet to download the [BtsMsiLib package](https://www.nuget.org/packages/BtsMsiLib/).

 	// Create a BizTalk application object with specific name var btsApplication = new BtsApplication("App1");